Filing An LLC Tax Extension (2026 Updated Guide)

 Tax Extension for Single Member LLC treated as Sole Proprietorship

-If you choose to file as a single-member LLC and your business tax return is due by the 15th day of the fourth month after fiscal year-end, then you can file for an automatic tax extension.
+If you file as a single-member LLC with a business tax return due on the 15th day of the fourth month after your fiscal year ends, you're eligible to file for an automatic tax extension.

-Unless the single-member LLC chooses to be taxed as a corporation, it is generally ignored for federal tax purposes, except in the following situations:
+Unless the single-member LLC elects to be taxed as a corporation, it's generally disregarded for federal tax purposes — except in the following situations:

-- If a single-member LLC is the only member and all of their income and expenses from businesses are accounted for as a single-member LLC on Form 1040, it must be reported.
+- If a single-member LLC is the sole member and all business income and expenses are reported under that LLC on Form 1040, that income must be included.

 Tax Extension for Single Member LLC treated as Corporation or Partnership

-If the single-member LLC is treated as a corporation, then there is no tax extension available.
+If the single-member LLC is treated as a corporation, there's no automatic tax extension available.

-If the single-member LLC files with the IRS as either a partnership or corporation, then you will receive an automatic tax extension.
-This tax extension will allow you to file your tax return any time between August 16 and October 15.
+If it files with the IRS as a partnership or corporation, you'll get an automatic extension — giving you until any time between August 16th and October 15th to file your return.

 Tax Extension for Multi-Member LLCs Treated as a Partnership

-Multi-member LLCs that file for tax treatment as a partnership LLC can file an automatic extension of time through the IRS.
-The automatic six-month extension deadline for multi-member LLCs treated as partnerships is September 15, 2026 [4].
+Multi-member LLCs that file for tax treatment as a partnership LLC can request an automatic extension through the IRS.
+For multi-member LLCs treated as partnerships, that automatic six-month extension lands on September 15, 2026 [4].

-If you need more time, you may request up to another three-month tax extension by filing Form 7004 before October 15th.
+If you still need more time after that, you can request an additional three-month extension by filing Form 7004 before October 15th.

 Tax Extension for Multi-Member LLCs treated as a Corporation